 California Environmental Protection Agency (CalEPA) The Secretary of the California Environmental Protection Agency is directly responsible for coordinating and evaluating the administration of the Unified Program and certifying Unified Program Agencies (UPAs).
 UPAs are accountable for carrying out responsibilities previously handled by approximately 1,300 different state and local agencies.

-Department of Toxic Substances Control (DTSC) The Department of Toxic Substances Control evaluates and provides technical assistance for the Hazardous Waste Generator Program, including Onsite Treatment (Tiered Permitting).
+Department of Toxic Substances Control (DTSC) The Department of Toxic Substances Control evaluates and provides technical assistance for the Hazardous Waste Generator Program, including Onsite Treatment (Tiered Permitting) and the Resource Conservation Recovery Act (RCRA).

-Governor’s Office of Emergency Services (Cal OES) The Governor’s Office of Emergency Services evaluates and provides technical assistance for the Hazardous Material Release Response Plan (Business Plan) and the Area Plan Programs.
+Governor’s Office of Emergency Services (Cal OES) The Governor’s Office of Emergency Services evaluates and provides technical assistance for the Hazardous Material Release Response Plan (Business Plan) Program and the Area Plan Programs, as well as the California Accidental Release Prevention Program.

 CAL FIRE- Office of the State Fire Marshal (CAL FIRE-OSFM) The Office of the State Fire Marshal evaluates and provides technical assistance for the Hazardous Material Management Plan (HMMP), the Hazardous Materials Inventory Statement (HMIS) and the Aboveground Petroleum Storage Act (APSA) Programs.
 The HMMP and HMIS Program are closely tied to the Business Plan Program.